CoachLuck/PushAway/README.md

 - /pushaway - shows the help
 - /pushaway reload - reloads the plugin
 - /pushaway give - gives you the Push Away item
-- /pushaway give [player] - gives the player the pushaway item
+- /pushaway give [player] - gives the player the Push Away item

 ### Permissions
 ```